croquet/croquet/historic/sdk/tutorials/1 Hello World.md

 }
 ```

 Our MyView class is a subclass of the Croquet.View class.
 It has two responsibilities.
 First is to receive messages, interpret and display the state of the model to the user.
-Second, is to recieve input from the user and publish those events so that the model can then respond to them.
+Second, is to receive input from the user and publish those events so that the model can then respond to them.

 ### MyView.constructor(model)
 Note that the model is an argument to the constructor.
 This access **MUST** be used only for read only access.
 Any modification to the model by the view here will very likely break the Croquet replication.